DNM1008/Dots/README.md

 * Super + P launches Rofi
 * Super + Q closes the focused window
 * Super + R launches a run prompt, but I only use it when other keybinds don't work
 * Super + T toggles floating
   * Super + LMB moves the window
   * Super + RMB resizes the window
 * Super + V toggles CopyQ main window
 * Super + W launches Firefox if installed
 * Super + Shift + S set up screenshot region, I set the default to just copy the screenshot to the clipboard instead of to a file
 * Super + Shift + P launches Rofi Power Menu (if installed, not recommended though cuz normal rofi is quicker to just shutdown/reboot and I have not configured signout, and with an SSD you should be just as quick rebootingj anyway)
 * Super + Minus shrinks the window horizontally
 * Super + Equal expands the window horizontally
 * Super + H/J/K/L moves the focus onto window of relative positions
 * Super + Shift + H/J/K/L moves the focused window in the stack or between the columns
 * Super + Shift + R reloads Qtile configs (do this to apply changes that you made in the config file instead of rebooting/logging out)
 * Super + Shift + Q launches Oblogout
 * Super + Tab cycles between layouts
 * There are other keybindings for layouts that I don't use (yet) but decided to leave them as is if you can make use of them

-**Note**: To use the weather widget to its fullest, look to create your own api key and add it in the config file, which already has a line for you to do it:
-`# app_key="placeholder",`, simply replace the "placeholder" text with your own key and uncomment the line (of course reload Qtile).

-For funsies, you can either click on the Arch glyph on the top left (the first widget on the bar) or hit Super + Backspace and you should have a dunst notification that quotes a quote from fortune
+For funsies, you can either click on the Arch glyph on the top left (the first widget on the bar) to have a reminder that you are using Arch (btw) or hit Super + Backspace and you should have a dunst notification that quotes a quote from fortune.

 If you just want the Qtile config, have a look at my [Qtile config](https://github.com/DNM1008/Qtile-config)